Integrality of $\mathrm{GL}_2\times\mathrm{GL}_2$ Rankin-Selberg integrals for ramified representations: Proving the reduced problem

 \subsection{Case-by-case analysis}

 We will now start a case-by-case analysis, distinguishing between various classes of irreducible admissible generic representations of $\GL_2(F)$.
-The distinction comes from the different behavior of the Whittaker new-vector as determined by \cite{Assing_2018}.
-Most of the time we will assume that the central character of our representations are trivial on the uniformizer $\varpi$, which is always the case up to an unramified twist.
-Under this convention, we will consider the following classes of representations: \begin{enumerate} \item Unramified principal-series \item Half-ramified principal-series \item Fully-ramified principal-series (there is a further distinction in this case depending on whether the ramified parts of the characters inducing the representation, are distinct or not) \item Unramified Steinberg \item Ramified Steinberg \item Supercuspidal \end{enumerate} and all combinations $\pi_1\times\pi_2$ that can be formed with $\pi_1,\pi_2$ as above.
+The distinction comes from the different behavior of the Whittaker new vector as determined by \cite{Assing_2018}.
+Most of the time we will assume that the central characters of our representations are trivial on the uniformizer $\varpi$, which is always the case up to an unramified twist.
+Under this convention, we will consider the following classes of representations: \begin{enumerate} \item Unramified principal-series representation \item Half-ramified principal-series representation \item Fully-ramified principal-series representation (there is a further distinction in this case depending on whether the ramified parts of the characters inducing the representation, are distinct or not) \item Unramified Steinberg representation \item Ramified Steinberg representation \item Supercuspidal representation \end{enumerate} and all combinations $\pi_1\times\pi_2$ that can be formed with $\pi_1,\pi_2$ as above.
 Of course, we do not distinguish between $\pi_1\times \pi_2$ and $\pi_2\times \pi_1$.